Peniki: Communications infrastructure

 The Peniki village has two Internet service providers (ISP) providing high-speed Internet.
 These are Viartcom and Freedom House.
 Telecommunication is also available and the telephone dialing code of the village is +7 813-7654 (+7 – Russian country calling code, 813 – Leningrad Oblast code).

 Transportation

-There is a bus transportation available (buses No. 691 and No. 691A).
-In addition to bus transportation, there is a fixed-route taxi K-502 (Lomonosov→Malaya Izhora→Peniki→Dubki→Bolshaya Izhora and Bolshaya Izhora→Dubki→Peniki→Malaya Izhora→Lomonosov).
-A part of the Saint Petersburg Ring Road (the western half-ring) also passes through the territory of the Penikovskoye Rural Settlement.
+Bus services are available, including routes No. 691 and 691A.
+In addition, fixed-route taxi K-502 operates along the route Lomonosov → Malaya Izhora → Peniki → Dubki → Bolshaya Izhora and in the opposite direction: Bolshaya Izhora → Dubki → Peniki → Malaya Izhora → Lomonosov.
+A section of the Saint Petersburg Ring Road (the western half-ring) also passes through the territory of the Penikovskoye Rural Settlement.